Skip to main content

 how big are ASNs?

 As an aside – I’m storing the ASN in a uint32, is that right?
-I looked in the ip2asn file and the biggest one seems to be 401307, though there are a few lines that say 4294901931 which is much bigger and would not fit in a uint32.
-I decided to just ignore the gigantic ASNs and assume I could fit everything in a uint32.
+I looked in the ip2asn file and the biggest one seems to be 401307, though there are a few lines that say 4294901931 which is much bigger, but also are just inside the range of a uint32.
+So I can definitely use a uint32.

 59.101.179.0 59.101.179.255 4294901931 Unknown AS4294901931